What "I'm Not Ready for a Relationship Right Now" Actually Means

 April 16, 2026 · 7 min read

-Here's the message most women paste into our app a few hours after receiving it:
+Here's the message, in roughly the form most women paste into our app a few hours after receiving it:

-He · 9:18 PM
+Thursday 9:18 PM

 hey, i need to be honest with you. i'm just not in a place to be in a relationship right now. i really like you and i've loved getting to know you, but i don't want to lead you on. you deserve more than i can give right now.